Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 <details>
 <summary><strong>Installation</strong></summary>

-The latest version of the SAMBA code can be installed using the Python Package Index ([link](https://pypi.org/project/SAMBA-ilum/)) via the command:
+The latest version of SAMBA code can be installed using the Python Package Index via the **command below**, while the source code is available for download via the [link](https://pypi.org/project/SAMBA-ilum/).
 ```bash
 pip install samba_ilum
 ```